Is Your CEO Culturally Intelligent?

 According to Ron Magnus, managing director of FMI’s Center for Strategic Leadership, the CEO is the main caretaker and leader of the culture of the company.
 He presents the cultural model and “shines bright lights on it.”
 That culture involves everyone in the company, lies at the business’ very core, and translates into long-term success for the firm.

-What this means is that success is determined is-your-ceo-culturally-intelligent-2by three critical factors within an organization.
+What this means is that success is determined by three critical factors within an organization.
 Purpose sets the path for the long haul.
 In order to strengthen and carry out this purpose (leading to success), the organization must have the right talent in place.
 Knowing how to recruit and retain this talent and adequately build the pipeline of “Peak Leaders” contributes and acts as a multiplier of success.
 These two pieces are raised exponentially by organizational culture, which reflects the organization’s vision.
 The CEO’s role is to assure the company is organized around its core vision and to make it clear why the organization exists.

 Magnus adds, “The ‘tweaks’ the CEO makes need to be such that they enhance the culture and empower the people in the company to do great things.
 That’s magical!”